Concentration for random product formulas: Technical details and proofs

 \subsection{Proof of Theorem~\ref{thm:summary_of_errors} and Corollary~\ref{cor:randomsuzuki}}

-The proof techniques for establishing Theorem~\ref{thm:allinput} and Theorem~\ref{thm:fixedinput} are remarkably general and we condense them into Theorem~\ref{thm:summary_of_errors}.
+\AC{ The proof techniques for establishing Theorem~\ref{thm:allinput} and Theorem~\ref{thm:fixedinput} are remarkably general and we condense them into Theorem~\ref{thm:summary_of_errors}.
 Let us reiterate the premise.
 Consider approximating a target unitary product $U=U_N\cdots U_1$ by a random unitary $V=V_N\cdots V_1$ such that $\{ V_k\}$ satisfy: (i) \textit{Causality:} for $1 \leq k \leq N$ the random selection of $V_k$ can only depend on previous choices for $V_1,\ldots,V_{k-1}$:

 (ii) \textit{Accurate approximation:} each realization of $V_k$ (and their conditional expectation) must be close to the ideal unitary $U_k$.
 More precisely, let $R,b_k >0$ be constants such that almost surely for all $1 \leq k\leq N$.
-Note this is more general then we need to prove Theorem~\ref{thm:summary_of_errors}; this is to take into account the cases when the conditional variance may be much smaller than $NR^2$.
+Note this is more general then we need to prove Theorem~\ref{thm:summary_of_errors}; this is to take into account the cases when the conditional variance may be much smaller than $NR^2$. } \AC{ \begin{proof}[Proof of Theorem~\ref{thm:summary_of_errors}] Recall the decomposition of approximation error into a deterministic bias and a random fluctuation: